tdulcet/Distributed-Computing-Scripts/README.md

                         estimated completion dates.

   Notification Options:
-    Optionally configure the script to automatically send an e-mail/text message notification if there is an error, if the program has stalled, if the available disk space is low or if it found a new Mersenne prime.
+    Optionally configure this program to automatically send an e-mail/text message notification if there is an error, if the GIMPS program has stalled, if the available disk space is low or if it found a new Mersenne prime.
 Send text messages by using your mobile providers e-mail to SMS or MMS gateway.
 Use the --test-email option to verify the configuration.

     --to=TOEMAILS       To e-mail address.
 Use multiple times for multiple To/recipient e-mail addresses.
 Defaults to the --from